WickerBaskett/das-teroids/README.md

 # das-teroids
-Mini-Project for CS 471 at UAF, an asteroids gamed themed after one of our proffessors
+Mini-Project for CS 471 at UAF, an asteroids game themed after one of our proffessors